Betaxolol

-Betaxolol is a selective beta1 receptor blocker used in the treatment of hypertension and angina.
-Being selective for beta1 receptors, it typically has fewer systemic side effects than non-selective beta-blockers, for example, not causing bronchospasm (mediated by beta2 receptors) as timolol may.
-Betaxolol also shows greater affinity for beta1 receptors than metoprolol.
-In addition to its effect on the heart, betaxolol reduces the pressure within the eye (intraocular pressure).
-This effect is thought to be caused by reducing the production of the liquid (which is called the aqueous humor) within the eye.
-The precise mechanism of this effect is not known.
-The reduction in intraocular pressure reduces the risk of damage to the optic nerve and loss of vision in patients with elevated intraocular pressure due to glaucoma.
+Betaxolol is a beta blocker used in the treatment of hypertension and angina.

+It acts as a selective β1-adrenergic receptor antagonist.

-It was patented in 1975 and approved for medical use in 1983.
+The drug was patented in 1975 and approved for medical use in 1983.

 Medical uses

 Hypertension

 Betaxolol is most commonly ingested orally alone or with other medications for the management of essential hypertension.
 It is a cardioselective beta blocker, targeting beta-1 adrenergic receptors found in the cardiac muscle.
 Blood pressure is decreased by the mechanism of blood vessels relaxing and improving the flow of blood.

 Glaucoma

 Ophthalmic betaxolol is an available treatment for primary open angle glaucoma (POAG) and optical hypertension.
 Betaxolol effectively prevents the increase of intracellular calcium, which leads to increased production of the aqueous humor.
 In the context of open angle glaucoma, increased aqueous humor produced by ciliary bodies increases intraocular pressure, causing degeneration of retinal ganglion cells and the optic nerve.